joseTamezPena/RISKPLOTS/README.md

 \lambda= h_0e^{X \cdot \beta},
 $$

-where $h_0$ is the baseline hazard, $X$ are the risk factors, and $\beta$ the risk coefficients.
+where $h_0$ is the baseline hazard, $X$ is the vector of risk factors, and $\beta$ is the vector of risk coefficients.
 Most of the times Cox models only return the prognosis index (PI), and PI=$X \cdot \beta$.
 The user must provide an estimation of the baseline hazard to estimate the probability of event for cox models.
 FRESA.CAD provides the function `ppoisGzero(index,h0)` to compute the probability of an event given the linear estimations returned by the Cox model.

 `-timetoEvent`